 For alignment with Consolidated Planning for your financial advising career it all starts with belief.
 Belief is not trainable.
 If you don’t have the desire to build a bigger and better practice following our planning philosophy, we might not be the right fit for you.

-If you have the six qualities in this article and have decided that you’re ready to show up every day as a financial advisor for your practice and your clients, it’s time to talk with one of our recruiters about how you will build your practice.
+If you have the six qualities in this article and have decided that you’re ready to show up every day as a financial advisor for your practice and your clients, talk with a team member about how to build your practice at CP.